ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Disseminating information about a log poses a potential threat to the privacy of end users.
-Some data of interest (e.g. SCTs) are linkable to specific log entries and thereby to specific sites, which makes them privacy-sensitive.
+Some data of interest (e.g. SCTs) are linkable to specific log entries and thereby to specific sites, which makes sharing them with others privacy-sensitive.
 Gossiping about this data has to take privacy considerations into account in order not to leak associations between users of the log (e.g., web browsers) and certificate holders (e.g., web sites).
 Even sharing STHs (which do not link to specific